ArushiKatta01/aws-cloudformation/readme.md

 ### Step 3: Upload the Glue script to the newly-created upload bucket

-The Job resource pointed at `s3://upload-csv-cf/scripts/csv_transform_job.py` before that file existed — CloudFormation doesn't check the file is there at deploy time, only Glue checks it when the job actually *runs*.
+The Job resource pointed at `s3://upload-csv-cf/scripts/csv_transform_job.py` before that file existed.
+CloudFormation doesn't check the file is there at deploy time, only Glue checks it when the job actually *runs*.
 So now that the bucket exists, upload the script: